bullgit/breath.js/README.md

 breath.js
 =========

-Add breathing to your pages
+Add breathing to your pages.

+Just load breath.js right after your jQuery inclusion.
+And see the magic happen.